 First Reconciliation preparation begins in September, including a parent/guardian workshop, retreat for the candidates and the sacrament in November.

 This is an important step in the lives of all Catholics through which candidates have the opportunity to personally appropriate the faith their parents and godparents received on their behalf at baptism.
-Preparation during 11th or 12th grade includes participation in the orientation session, an overnight retreat, and weekly formation sessions.
+Preparation during 11th or 12th grade includes participation in the parent-candidate session, a retreat, and weekly formation.
+SPONSOR FORM

 This formation process is for practicing adult Catholics who are in need of the Sacrament of Confirmation.
 Baptized Catholics, ages 18 and older, who are practicing their faith but have not received the Sacrament of Confirmation will join BCC, Becoming Completely Catholic.
 For more information or to volunteer, contact Sr. Janelle Sevier, S.N.D.deN.

 The Church today has the responsibility of helping couples enter into a marriage that’s full of grace, happiness, and permanence.
 Married couples in the parish share their experience by meeting with the engaged and conducting the Pre-Marital Inventory in preparation for reception of the Sacrament of Matrimony.

 Arrangements for a marriage must be made at least six months before the anticipated wedding date to allow sufficient time for marriage preparation.
 Weddings at St. Thomas More can be booked up to one year in advance.

 Contact the church office to begin marriage planning.

 In case of serious illness, please contact the parish office to arrange for the Anointing of the Sick.
 Contact the parish office as soon as possible to begin preparation for the sacrament.